Japerz12138/RazerBladeAdvanced2020_Hackintosh/README.md

 ## About Sound
 This is the problem that has bothered me for the longest time.
 I tried a lot of ALC Layout ID, and finally `Layout ID 47` is available on my Razer Blade.
 Both speakers and microphones are working.
 I tested the speakers with other IDs and couldn't be used.
 But note that this is only the case of my laptop, yours may be a little different.
 So if you cannot use the speaker when you set the ALC Layout ID to 47, please try: 3, 11, 13, 16, 21, 22, 28, 29, 30, 32, 47, 66, 72, 99.
 The detailed ALC configuration can refer to here: __[AppleALC Supported Codecs](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs)__

-## About macOS Monterey (12.1)
+~~## About macOS Monterey (12.1)~~
-I was planning to install Monterey at the beginning, but I kept getting stuck at boot.
+~~I was planning to install Monterey at the beginning, but I kept getting stuck at boot.
 Maybe I don’t have a suitable EFI.
-But when using this EFI, I recommend using **macOS Big Sur**.
+But when using this EFI, I recommend using **macOS Big Sur**.~~

+## About update to Ventura (13.4)
+This EFI has been updated to support macOS Ventura (13.4).
+Problem is the bluetooth stops working after update from Big Sur.
+Planning to swap the Intel wireless wifi card to an broadcom one to support both bluetooth and AirDrop.
+If you want to make changes, I recommanded use [OCAuxiliaryTools](https://github.com/ic005k/OCAuxiliaryTools) with [OpenCoreConfigurator](https://mackie100projects.altervista.org/download-opencore-configurator/)

 ## About BIOS
 To be honest, I see that many other Razer Blade machines need to unlock the BIOS and change the SAC.
 I also tried to do it, but there is no way to unlock the System Agent Configuration on this machine.
 But I continued to try to install macOS, and finally succeeded.
 That is to say, for this machine, it seems like no matter if the DVMT Pre-Allocated is not adjusted to 64M, the installation can go on.